Skip to main content

 The groundwater standards for beryllium were adopted in Cycle 6 (1995).

-Beryllium is a metal naturally found in mineral rocks, coal, and soil.
-Beryllium compounds are commercially mined and used in applications ranging from x-ray machines to bicycle frames to dental implants.
-Animal studies have shown that beryllium can cause ulcers and affect development.
+Beryllium is a metal naturally found in mineral rocks, coal, and soil with many industrial uses.
+Studies have shown that exposure to high levels of beryllium can cause ulcers and affect development.

 Boron

-The groundwater standards for boron were adopted in Cycle 7 (1999), updated in Cycle 9 (2010), and reviewed as part of Cycle 10.
+The groundwater standards for boron were adopted in Cycle 7 (1999) and updated in Cycle 9 (2010).
+DHS recommended another revision to the standards in Cycle 10 (2019) but these updates were not adopted into administrative rule.*

 Bromodichloromethane